getsentry/gitbot/README.md

 docker compose up --build
 ```

-To test the API you can use `curl`:
+To test the push API you can use `curl`:

 ```shell
 curl \